This Overly-Dramatic Horse Pretends To Be Dead Whenever Anyone Tries To Ride Him

 JingJang:

-Horses like sweet flavors and will usually reject anything sour or bitter, carrots are slightly sweet and that is why horses are notoriously known for enjoying them (right alongside apples!)
+Horses like sweet flavors and will usually reject anything sour or bitter.
+Carrots are slightly sweet, which is why horses are notoriously known for enjoying them (right alongside apples!).

 Horse hooves are made from the same protein that comprises human hair and fingernails.
 According to rspca.org.au:

 A domestic horse is unable to wear their hooves down as nature intended.
-Wild horses maintain their own hooves by moving many kilometres a day across a variety of surfaces.
-This keeps their hooves in good condition as the movement across abrasive surfaces wears (‘trims’) the hooves on a continual basis.
-Unshod domestic horses rarely move enough to wear down their hooves correctly and the hooves of shod horses do not wear at all as horseshoes prevent any wear from occurring.
+Wild horses maintain their own hooves by moving many kilometers a day across a variety of surfaces.
+This keeps their hooves in good condition, as the movement across abrasive surfaces wears (‘trims’) the hooves on a continual basis.
+Unshod domestic horses rarely move enough to wear down their hooves correctly, and the hooves of shod horses do not wear at all, as horseshoes prevent any wear from occurring.

 Horses have about 205 bones in their bodies.

-A horse can live 20-25 years.
+A horse can live 20 to 25 years.
 That's two decades of shenanigans for 'ol JingJang.

-Horses only need around 3 hours of sleep per day and they are capable of sleeping standing up or laying down.
+Horses only need around 3 hours of sleep per day, and they are capable of sleeping standing up or lying down.

 In 2017, NPR reported on a Japanese study regarding horse intelligence and determined

-But don't let these stills fools you, the video is absolutely hysterical and you can watch it, too!
+But don't let these stills fool you; the video is absolutely hysterical, and you can watch it, too!

 Dramatic as heck.